-- Assign the device role Base station and DECT manager with dynamic IP settings to the devices that are defined to act as DECT manager (→ p.
-21). - ► Enter the IP address for a DECT manager device in the address field of the web browser and login (→ p.
-28). - Open the Settings > System > Integrator Config page
+- Assign the device role Base station and DECT manager with dynamic IP settings to the devices that are defined to act as DECT manager (→ page 15). - ► Enter the IP address for a DECT manager device in the address field of the web browser and login (→ page 21). - ▶ Open the Settings ▶ System ▶ Integrator Config page